skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 ```

 This `Book` class accepts a book's title when it's instantiated.
 For example,
-we can instantiate a class for "The Phoenix Project."
+we can instantiate a class for the book "The Phoenix Project."

 ```javascript
 const book = new Book("The Phoenix Project");